CodedBinary/combinatorialdesigns/README.md

 [1, 2, 3, 4, 5, 6, 7, 8]
 ```

 So they automatically update.
+This is because y is a derived design of x, and it refers back to information of x.
 If this behaviour is undesired, we have a method to fix that.

 ```
 sage: x = AG(3,2,2)